sait-wbdv/winter-2022/content/cpnt-201/assignments/assignment-4.md

 [Nuxt](https://nuxtjs.org/) is a javascript frontend framework built around [vuejs](https://vuejs.org/) that is used to build websites and web applications.

 We will be using nuxt in cpnt-262.
 This assignment should give you a basic idea of what to look for when configuring a frontend framework.
-You may also run into package incompatibilities that need to be resolved, this is a common aspect of dev work in many fields.
+You may also run into package incompatibilities that need to be resolved, this is a common aspect of dev work.

 ---

 ## Rubric

-- **Bonus Points**
-  - npm security vulnerabilities resolved

 ### NPM Project Setup (5pts)